CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

     Both, either/or, or none can be enabled and a bucket can have default Object Lock settings.

+## S3 Multi-Region Access Point

+    S3 Access Points facilitate the management of S3 Bucket and Object access.
+Having a single S3 Bucket with a large number of objects with a significant number of principles with different access requirements can get complicated fast, especially when the access is controlled via a single bucket policy.
+Access point policies can control permissions for access via the access point, which gives it functional equivalence to a bucket policy.
+    Each Access Point can restrict principles to certain prefix(s)k, tags or actions.
+Also, each Access Point has its own DNS address for network access and can restrict the source of the traffic, i.e. from a VPC or the internet.

+    S3 Buckets under a Multi-Region Access Pointer can be designated active or passive, where passive s3 buckets are used for failover.

+![AWS Access Points Flow][awsAccessPointsFlow]

+    Access Points can be created via the AWS UI or using CLI/API, for the exam it's important to remember the following command:

+        aws s3control create-access-point --name $name --account-id $accountId --bucket $uniqueBucketName

+    Note: The S3 Bucket must have matching permissions to the Access Point or delegate the permissions, i.e. you open access to the S3 Bucket via the Access Point, then on the Access Point you define more stringent permissions.

 [awsLocateSecurityCredentials]: ./images/aws-security-credentials.png
 [awsAddMFA]: ./images/aws-add-mfa.png
 [awsDeviceNameAndMedium]: ./images/aws-device-name-medium.png